Key takeaways

 Compliance impact metrics

 Measure GST and TDS mismatch rates, DSO and DPO changes, and forecast accuracy.
-These show QA value to leadership.
+These show QA value to leadership in terms they care about: cash flow, compliance, and audit readiness.

 Case study